DavidHe1127/Platy/README.md

 Lastly, run `docker-compose up` from project root and navigate to `http://localhost:4000` in your browser once containers are up and running.

 ## TODOs
+- Add https support
+- Use terraform for resources provisioning
 - Incorporate ElasticCache and RDS and deploy the whole stack onto ECS
-- Add https support
-- Use makefile as task runner for build/deploy

 ## Reference links
 [url rewrite in reverse proxy](https://serverfault.com/questions/379675/nginx-reverse-proxy-url-rewrite)